TamasPalfi/Mock-Up/Deliverable.md

 *test_remove_method()*

-Description: Test checking that the remove method is working correctly. `remove_member()` is defined in Models.py.
+Description: This cas tests remove method is working correctly. `remove_member()` is defined in Models.py.

 Steps:
 1. Create a new *Member*, confirming that it exists within the database.